 After such a filling lunch I wasn't in the mood for anything heavy.
 I started with some tomato soup.

 My main course was a portobello and goat cheese sandwich.
 I ruined the idea of eating light when I thoughtlessly agreed to have fries on the side.

 Did I say I wanted to eat light?
 Maybe we shouldn't have shared the apple pie.
 But how can you be in the Netherlands and not have apple pie?
 Look at all these apples.

 Day 4 - We spent an intense day visiting the van Gogh museum and the Rijksmuseum.
 We ate our lunch in the van Gogh museum cafe`, Le Tambourin.
 My lunch was not particularly interesting (just a decent caprese sandwich), but I give the place credit for the name.
 One of the paintings in the museum is of the owner of a cafe` called Tambourin who was once van Gogh's lover.
 She is seated at a table shaped like a giant tambourine.
 I liked the way the museum cafe` paid tribute to that painting.

 I found what I was looking for in Haesje Claes.
-This was another place I found online that seemed popular and well-loved.
+This was another place I found online that seemed popular and well-loved (or just another tourist trap).
 Once again I was smart enough to make reservations a week or two before the trip.
 There were so many people coming in here, the host had to turn away anyone without a reservation.